mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/01_solid_mechanics/README.md

 First, it is defined that the stress output should be Cauchy stresses (`STRUCT_STRESS: Cauchy`) and the strain output should be Green-Lagrange strains (`STRUCT_STRAIN: GL`), while `INTERVAL_STEPS: 1` describes the output frequency, i.e., that output in every time step should be performed.
 Moreover, the settings in `IO/RUNTIME VTK OUTPUT/STRUCTURE` activate the output of the solid mechanics solution and define that the displacement field, the stresses, and the strains should be written to output.

-So far, two aspects, namely the linear solver and the material definition, have not been mentioned.
-These are defined as follows
+The next aspect to be defined is the material definition, which is chosen as follows

 ```yaml
 MATERIALS: